What is the Revolt Summit? The Revolt Summit Series rocked Atlanta this past weekend and I soon came to realize that the Summit is the…

 You will receive a book once you arrive that contains all the events that other camps are hosting.
 These are people like you and me that put together an assortment of parties, open bars, classes, art sessions, naked art sessions, yoga classes, naked yoga classes, orgy tents, and so on as part of their gifts for the week.
 Yes, you read that right, orgy tents.
 Burning Man is known for its open sex culture and there are plenty of kinky events you can attend from naked pole dancing to group masturbation.
 Don’t believe me?
 You can also find a list of these events online on the Burning Man website.
 Here is an archive of all of 2018’s events so you can get an idea of what all was offered.

 How do you get around at Burning Man?
-Y'all, this Playa is HUGE.
+This Playa is HUGE.
 You absolutely can not rely getting around on foot.
 One of my favorite things about Burning Man was getting around on a bike.
 EVERYONE has a bike!
 Before you know it, you’ll be biking around with your squad through the desert dust.
 The feeling is badass and liberating.

 Pro tip #3 – You can rent a bike at the playa for about $200 for the week only if you reserve in advance.
 You can also buy one at Walmart for $100 and take it in with you.